ballerina-attic/module-scim2/scim2/Module.md

 }
 ```

-The `createUser` function creates the user. `User` is a object that contains all the data mentioned in the SCIM2 specification.
+The `createUser` remote function creates the user. `User` is a object that contains all the data mentioned in the SCIM2 specification.
 The response is either a `string` message if successful or an `error` if unsuccessful.

 ```ballerina
 scim2:User user = {};